ADU Design Ideas: Making the Most of Every Square Foot

 Adding an Accent Wall

 Don’t hesitate to incorporate personality to prevent your ADU from feeling sterile.
-A well-placed accent wall – perhaps behind your bed or in your small living room – can add depth, and visual interest, and define separate areas within your ADU’s open floor plan.
-This can help break up the monotony of a single color scheme, adding visual interest without overwhelming the space.
+For instance, a well-placed accent wall – perhaps behind your bed or in your small living room – can add depth, visual interest, and define separate areas within your ADU’s open floor plan.
+In this way, you can break up the monotony of a single color scheme, adding character without overwhelming the space.

 Window Treatments